Primatology and Conservation

 You will be joining a supportive global network of former students working across all areas of conservation.
 Our graduates work in a range of organisations, from the BBC Natural History Unit through to the International Union for Conservation of Nature.

-They work in roles from keeper and education officer in zoos across the UK and North America to paid researcher at institutes of higher education.
+They work in roles from keeper and education officer in zoos across the UK and North America to paid researchers at institutes of higher education.
 Some of our students have gone on to run their own conservation-related NGOs.

 Typically about ten to twenty percent of our MSc graduates continue their studies by enrolling on a PhD programme in the UK or abroad.